Skip to Content

 Last updated: November 11, 2021

-A little cold weather won’t deter Wisconsinites from getting out and about.
-We’ll drive in several inches of snow, tailgate in subzero temperatures and even take a plunge into ice cold water.
-But even a hearty bunch like us need to exercise a few precautions before we partake in our favorite winter activities.
-Whether you prefer braving the cold to hit the slopes, or shooting some hoops indoors, here are some things to keep in mind.
+But even a hearty bunch like us needs to exercise a few precautions before we partake in our favorite winter activities.
+Whether you prefer braving the cold to hit the slopes, or shooting some hoops indoors, here are some pointers to keep in mind.

 Know the Risks

-Maybe you’re interested in trying your hand at something new … or maybe you’re a seasoned winter sports vet who could use a few safety refreshers.
-Either way, it’s a good idea to know which injuries are most common this time of year, and more importantly, how you can avoid them.
-We spoke with Dr. Nickolas Linkous, Orthopedic Sports Surgeon at ThedaCare, to learn more about the most common risks – and resulting injuries – of winter sports.
+Maybe you’re interested in trying something new.
+Or perhaps you’re a seasoned winter sports vet who could use a few safety refreshers.
+Either way, it’s a good idea to understand winter hazards and how to avoid them.

-“ACL injuries are common in the winter because they typically result from sudden stops or changes in direction, pivoting, landing awkwardly following a jump, or a direct blow to the knee,” he said.
+“ACL injuries are common in the winter because they typically result from sudden stops or changes in direction, pivoting, landing awkwardly following a jump, or a direct blow to the knee,” he says.
 “Skiing and basketball are two winter sports that often involve these types of movements.”

-He also warned of an increasing incident rate for concussions during the winter sports season.
+Dr. Linkous also warned of an increasing incident rate for concussions during the winter sports season.

-“When the snow starts getting packed, your risk of falling – and falling hard – increases,” he said.
+“When the snow starts getting packed, your risk of falling — and falling hard — increases,” he says.
 “Those who participate in ice skating and downhill activities like sledding, tobogganing, skiing, and snowboarding can experience a concussion if they aren’t careful.”

 When the snow starts getting packed, your risk of falling — and falling hard — increases.

-Nickolas Linkous, MD, ThedaCare
+Dr. Nickolas Linkous, Sports Surgeon, ThedaCare Orthopedic Care

 • Broken collar bone